Skip Navigation

 If you’re ready to get back to your normal routine without the distraction of shoulder pain, schedule your first consultation with the team at Barrington Orthopedic Specialists today.
 If you’re in an emergency situation, visit the Immediate Care Clinic at our Schaumburg, IL location.

 Shoulder replacement can be a wonderful treatment option in the appropriately selected patient.
-Under the guidance of a shoulder specialist like Dr. Thomas S. Obermeyer, you can rest assured your care is among the best.
-He is subspecialty trained in shoulder replacement and is the area expert in this field.
-Make an appointment online or over the phone with Dr. Obermeyer to determine if shoulder replacement is right for you.
+Under the guidance of a shoulder specialist, you can rest assured your care is among the best.
+Our physicians trained in shoulder replacement and is the area expert in this field.
+Make an appointment online or over the phone with our physicians to determine if shoulder replacement is right for you.

 Our team is here for you!